nurollah/Analytical-Photogrammetry-in-Persian-/readme.txt

 % Bismillah
 Dezful, Iran, 01/01/2022

-These are matlab codes for analytical photogrammetry courses which I teached in Jundy Shapour University of Technology
+These are pdf files for analytical photogrammetry courses which I taught in Jundy Shapour University of Technology

 ```
 @Booklets{Tatar2022,